 That’s right, an artificial intelligence tool will give you individualized feedback on your resume online, any time.
 Vmock will benchmark your resume or CV against thousands of other OSU resumes and give you an individualized score.
 Then work on improving that score from wherever you start.
 You can upload up to 10 resumes a year.

 Need to practice interview questions?
 Unsure how you are coming across to potential employers or grad schools?
 Get some practice with an interactive video platform.

-Whereas Britt Hoskins, the CEOAS career advisor, can help you with internship searching and application guidance, anything related to academic credit for internships should be directed to the CEOAS experiential learning coordinator, Andrea Nelson, or your CEOAS academic advisor.
+Whereas a career advisor can help you with internship searching and application guidance, anything related to academic credit for internships should be directed to the CEOAS experiential learning coordinator, Erin Lieuallen, or your CEOAS academic advisor.
 More information about CEOAS internships and processes.

 Yes, there is a whole section on the Career Development Center’s website dedicated to resume and cover letter help.
 There are videos, samples, checklists, and more to get you going.
 Also, don’t forget to use Vmock for online resume reviewing or to swing into the Career Development Center’s drop-in resume appointments Monday through Friday, 10 a.m. to 3 p.m. in the Kerr Administration Building (during the school year only).

 Handshake: With thousands of internships and on- and off-campus jobs, this is a great place to start.
 It is OSU’s university-wide job board and used by 700,000 employers across the nation.
 Visit this listing of job boards, tips on networking and more.
 See more resources on CEOAS-specific internships (coming soon).